March 20, 2015

-The Enterprise Manager cannot restart and recover a replica database as a master.
+The Enterprise Manager cannot start or manage a replica database for database replication.

 The following notes provide details concerning how certain VoltDB features operate.
 The behavior is not considered incorrect.
 However, this information can be important when using specific components of the VoltDB product.

 The displayed database schema does not update correctly in VoltDB Management Center when using Internet Explorer.